jsteve22/CSE_40982_Project/README.md

 Then run ```python3 main.py``` to execute the dialgoue system.

 ## Our Plan
-The idea of our dialogue system was to create a LLM model that is fine tuned to act as the dialogue system for recommending movies.
+The idea of our dialogue system was to create a LLM model that is fine-tuned to act as the dialogue system for recommending movies.
 We got all of our data from IMDB, found at this [link](https://developer.imdb.com/non-commercial-datasets/).
 We then used python scripts to convert the .tsv files into binary files using pickle and pandas.
 After creating pandas dataframes for the movie data, we generated 3 vectors for a subset of the 10,000 most popular movies in the dataset.